codenothing/munit/README.md

 ### Options

 All options inherit from parent modules, with the object passed into the module definition overwriting existing settings.
-All options are optional, with preset defaults set in MUnit.Defaults.Settings.
+All options are optional, with preset defaults set in munit.defaults.settings.

 * **expect**: Number of expected tests to run.
 When less than 1, assumes synchronous module.
 Defaults to 0
 * **priority**: Priority level of the test.
 Give higher priority for tests that should run first.
 Defaults to 0.5